pypa/packaging.python.org/source/specifications/entry-points.rst

   of this is up to the consumer.
 For console scripts, the name of the entry point is the command that will be used to launch it.
 Within a distribution, entry point names should be unique.
-If different distributions provide the same name, the consumer decides how to handle that.
+If different distributions provide the same name, the consumer decides how to handle such conflicts.

 - The **object reference** points to a Python object.
 It is either in the form ``importable.module``, or ``importable.module:object.attr``.
 Each of the parts